 Audit and Monitor: Regularly audit

-usage and monitor for suspicious activities using Kubernetes Audit Logs and monitoring tools like Prometheus and Grafana.
+kubectlusage and monitor for suspicious activities using Kubernetes Audit Logs and monitoring tools like Prometheus and Grafana.

-Errors and Troubleshooting
+Common kubectl Errors and Troubleshooting

-is inevitable.
+Navigating Kubernetes can be challenging, and encountering errors while using kubectl is inevitable.
 Understanding common errors and their solutions is essential for maintaining a healthy cluster environment.

 Authentication and Authorization Issues